K3rnel-Dev/K3rnel-Dev/README.md

 </div>

-**Hello!
-I'm a junior developer,pentester from Russia.
+**I'm a junior developer,pentester, from Russia.
 He had recently studied cyber security from time to time.
 I am currently expanding my skills and developing websites, server software.
 One of the main distinctive skills is the conduct of pentest and the identification and elimination of vulnerabilities.**

 *   ✉️  You can contact me at: